-The Australian Standard AS 2124-1992 General Conditions of Contract remains a widely used form of construct only head contract, despite it having been succeeded by AS 4000-1997 and now being more than 30 years old.
+The Australian Standard AS 2124-1992 General Conditions of Contract remains a widely used form of construct only head contract, despite it having been succeeded by AS 4000-1997 and now being almost 30 years old.

 Despite having many similarities, AS 2124 and AS 4000 are very different forms of contract.
 This article provides a basic introduction to AS 2124.